jeffreykegler/personal/timeline.md

 -->

 # 1965

-Don Knuth invents LR parsing.
+Don Knuth discovers LR parsing.
 The LR algorithm is deterministic,
 Chomskyan and bottom-up.
 Knuth is primarily interested